CharlesOkechukwu/alx-low_level_programming/0x00-hello_world/README.md

 3-name compiles an executed file
 4-puts.c prints a string using the put variable 5-printf.c prints a string with printf
-6-size.c prints sizes of data types in 32 bit and 64 bit systems
+6-size.c prints sizes of data types in 32 bit 100-intel diesplays assembly file in intel version